 Cloud Vulnerability DB

-The vulnerability has been fixed in Firefox 139 and Thunderbird 139.
-Users are strongly advised to update to the latest version to protect against potential exploitation.
-No specific workarounds have been provided for users who cannot immediately update (Mozilla Advisory).
+The vulnerability has been addressed in Firefox 139 and Thunderbird 139.
+Users are strongly advised to update to these latest versions to protect against potential exploitation.
+No alternative workarounds have been provided for users unable to immediately update (Mozilla Advisory).

 Source: This report was generated using AI